 In this section, you can tell the Mendix community about yourself and your work experience by stating if you are Looking for a job or a project and by selecting your areas of Industry Experience and Skills.

 Here you can connect your social accounts for GitHub, Meetup, Twitter, LinkedIn, and Skype.

 You can change your password in this section.
 By default, you are requested to change your password every 90 days.
 Only a Mendix Admin is allowed to change the expiration period.

 10.5 API Keys

-In this section, you can view and create API keys that can be used by external applications to connect to the APIs of the Mendix Platform on behalf of your user account.
+In this section, you can create and view API keys that can be used by external applications to connect to the Mendix Platform APIs on behalf of your user account.
 These keys allow you to execute operations (or have them executed on your behalf) that require authentication but for which you do not want to pass your actual password.